tanweiyi00/Power-BI-Project/Codebasics-Project/README.md

 <h1>Challenge #1: Provide Insights to the Revenue Team in the Hospitality Domain</h1>

-The Source for this data was used from this website: https://codebasics.io/challenge/codebasics-resume-project-challenge
+The source for this data was used from this website: https://codebasics.io/challenge/codebasics-resume-project-challenge

 <h2>Problem Statement</h2>